 Last Updated on

-If you’re a fan of Heston Blumenthal’s avant-garde cooking and are looking for a midrange, bean to cup coffee machine that offers the chance to develop your barista skills, then the Sage by Heston Blumenthal could be right up your street.
-With more buttons and dials than a NASA control, for those looking for a more personalised coffee experience and an experience that makes you feel like a coffee pro, then this could be the machine for you.
+If you’re a fan of Heston Blumenthal’s avant-garde cooking and are looking for a midrange, bean to cup coffee machine that offers the chance to develop your barista skills as well as offer you a whole range of pretty awesome features and functionality, then this Sage bean to cup coffee machine could be right up your street.
+With more buttons and dials than a NASA control, for those looking for a more personalized coffee experience and an experience that makes you feel like a coffee pro, then this could be the machine for you.

 The large two-litre water tank and 250g capacity coffee bean hopper are each enough to make around ten cups of coffee before they need refilling, depending on how you prefer your coffee.

 For the ultimate in strength control, the machine offers eighteen different grind settings, from coarse to very fine.
 Once you’ve selected your preferred grind, you can then choose whether you want one or two servings of espresso, and it automatically measures and grinds the appropriate amount of beans.
 And it takes less than a minute to get from bean to cup.
 Its six cup warming tray means that there’s no excuse for using cold cups either.

 However, the Sage by Heston Blumenthal isn’t a ‘press the button and forget about it’ machine.
 Once the coffee is ground and in the filter, it’s up to you to do the rest.
 The filter needs to be removed from below the grinder, the contents tamped and any excess scraped off before it’s fitted under the water dispenser.
 Then you press another button to complete your espresso.

 If you prefer longer or milky coffees, there’s yet more work to do.
 The Sage by Heston Blumenthal has a hot water tap for topping up to your preferred volume and, for lattes, cappuccinos and macchiatos, there’s a high-pressure steam wand that many consider producing barista quality milk texturing.